 CMSC 3043 Introduction to COBOL Programming - Computer programming using the COBOL language emphasizing the syntax and features of the language.
 Prerequisite: CMSC 2003 or equivalent high school background.

 CMSC 3053 Visual Basic Programming - Problem solving and computer programming using Visual Basic with emphasis on business applications and including elements of file processing.
-Prerequisite: CMSC 1203 or ECOM 2013 or permission of the department.
+Prerequisite: High School Algebra and CMSC 2003

 CMSC 3113 Networking Essentials - This course covers the following topics: introduction to networks and network concepts, network design essentials, networking media, network interface cards, making networks work, network communications and protocols, network architectures, simple network operations, complex networks, network administration & support, enterprise and distributed networks, wide area and large-scale networks, solving network problems, and internet resources.
 Prerequisite: CMSC 2103 or permission of the computer science department.